Whether you're an avid camper or reluctantly only sleep under canvas when forced, there are certain things that only real campers will know.

 12. Standards of hygiene drop the longer you are camping.
 After a few days, a 30 second wash in freezing cold water with a facecloth counts as a bath.
 Clothing is selected based on the driest rather than cleanest options, and a quick rinse counts as ‘doing the washing up’.
 The kids start to resemble feral animals and love every minute of it.

 13. Everything takes far longer than normal.
 Boiling water for tea takes ten minutes.
 Making dinner can take two hours and even getting water is a task.
 Experienced campers understand that this is one of the major joys of camping, and enjoy the slower pace of life for a few days.

 14. Everything tastes far better when cooked outside.
-Whether it’s a single gas ring, a fire pit or a bottle of ale your taste buds will thank you for camping.
+Whether it’s a single gas ring, a fire pit or bread on a stick your taste buds will thank you for camping.

 15. The fire loves you and wants to be close to you.
 That’s why no matter where you sit the smoke will always go directly in to your face.
 Singed eyebrows and smoky clothes are a small price to pay for the simple pleasure of poking a fire with a stick.

 16. If there are insufficient chairs or suitable rocks for sitting on, the three-second rule means that any chair left unoccupied for more than three seconds is fair game.
 Folding the chair and taking it with you is generally considered poor sportsmanship.

 17. Getting into a sleeping bag will instantly trigger the urge to pee, which is even worse when it’s raining.
 While new campers will struggle to get dressed and out to the toilets in the dark, experienced campers develop a bladder of steel – or keep a carefully labelled bottle handy.